jhoerr/cloudmesh-manual/docs/_sources/accounts/azure.md.txt

 building, testing, deploying, and managing applications and services through Microsoft-managed data centers.

-Azure has over 600 services, inclding compute, mobile sevice, storage service, data management, messaging and so on.
+Azure has over 600 services, including compute, mobile service, storage service, data management, messaging and so on.
 In this case, Azure itself is a multi-functional platform.
 As for the compute service, which is the core part for cloud computing, it provides virtual machines